defold/doc/docs/en/tutorials/grading.md

    ![model properties](images/grading/model_properties.png)

-8. The vertex shader program can be left according to the template:
+8. The vertex shader program can be left as created from the base template:

     ```glsl
     // grade.vp